Jeremy-Burgos/macos-privacy-hardening/README.md

 # macOS Privacy & Hardening Toolkit

-Opinionated, command-line–driven hardening for macOS (Sonoma / Sequoia era), focused on privacy, integrity, and forensic visibility.
+A practical, evidence-first hardening guide for modern macOS systems.

-This repository does **not** try to be a “click once to secure everything” script.
-Instead, it documents concrete commands, checks, and configurations you can apply and verify yourself.
+This repository focuses on attack-surface reduction, integrity checks, firewalling, DNS privacy, logging, and forensic visibility.
+It is not a one-click hardening script, and it does not assume every control fits every threat model.

 Use at your own risk.
 Test in a VM or non-production environment before touching a primary machine.